BroadbandForum/obuspa/QUICK_START_GUIDE.md

 The error codes to return are defined in src/include/usp_err_codes.h.
 If an error occurs, call USP_ERR_SetMessage() to set an error message that will be returned by the USP protocol.

+Vendor hook set handlers must check for uniqueness if their parameter forms part of a unique key for an object.

 For more complex examples of extending the data model, see the DEVICE_XXX_Init() functions in the src/core/device_XXX.c files